cuspaceflight/CamPyRoS/README.md

 - Variable mass and moments of inertia models

 ## Getting started
-The requirements.txt contains a list of all dependices, however using `pip install -r requirements.txt` can be problematic due to some dependencies.
+The requirements.txt contains a list of all dependencies, however using `pip install -r requirements.txt` can be problematic due to some of the modules used.
 It is therefore recommended that you install dependencies by adding the environment to Anaconda using the `environment.yml` file.

 *insert info here on how to use environment.yml